g-melling/painting-lab/README.md

 ## Paint Mixing Guide

-Painting Lab is also developing an experimental paint-mixing assistant.
+The application also contains an experimental paint-mixing assistant.

-A basic student palette is currently defined using common painting colours such as:
+A basic student palette is currently defined using common painting colours:

 - Titanium White;
 - Yellow Ochre;